UvaPrakash/docker-tutorial/markdown/docker_slide.md

 <h3 style="color: #42affa;">Images</h3>
 - In Docker, everything is based on images.
 - An image is a read-only template with instructions for creating a Docker container.
-- An image is an executable package that includes everything needed to run an application--the code, a runtime, libraries, environment variables, and configuration files.
+- An image is an executable package that includes everything needed to run an application-the code, a runtime, libraries, environment variables, and configuration files.
+- The blueprints of our application which form the basis of containers.

 --